graim/GraimLabWebsite/onboarding/index.md

 ##PhD Student Timeline and Key Events

 Year 1:
-- Take a full course load, working to complete you PhD program guidelines (CISE guidelines HERE TODO).
+- Take a full course load, working to complete you PhD program guidelines ([CISE guidelines here](https://www.cise.ufl.edu/academics/graduate/phd/)).
-- You must sign up for 9 (TODO 9?) credits moving forward.
+- You must sign up for 9 credits moving forward.
 To do this, fill your credits with CIS 7979.
 - You are being paid by the _lab_.
 - Form your PhD committee by the end of your first year (this requires signed forms).
 - You should take a vacation.

 Year 2:
-- Take a full course load, working to complete you PhD program guidelines (CISE guidelines HERE TODO).
+- Take a full course load, working to complete you PhD program guidelines ([CISE guidelines here](https://www.cise.ufl.edu/academics/graduate/phd/)).
-- If you are on a teaching assistantship, you will be (surprise) performing TA duties.
+- If you are on a teaching assistantship, you will also be (not surprisingly) performing TA duties.
 - Take some time off during winter break.
 - If you are on a TAship, you are paid by the _department_ for the academic semester.
 - If you are not on a TAship, you are on a Research Assistantship (RA) and are paid by the _lab_.
-- The _lab_ pays you for the summer period.
+- The _lab_ pays your summer salary.
 - Schedule and take your qualifying exams.
 - You should take a vacation.